Your parental leave rights in New Zealand: A guide for employees

 Partner (or secondary carer): You are considered a partner if you are the spouse or partner of a primary carer.

-It's important to understand that legally, there can only be one Primary Carer at any given time during parental leave.
+Under the law, there can only be one primary carer at any given time during parental leave.

 Your eligibility and entitlements